Workshop: “I Need a Repetition,” or How to Develop Your Short-term Memory Skills

 Non NCTA Members (after 8/10/2018) – $70

 Continuing Education: ATA-certified members will earn 2 Continuing Education points.
 Accredited by CCHI/CEAP for 2 CE hours.
 CIMCE credits approved: 2 hrs.
-NBCMI and IMIA credits pending.
+IMIA/NBCMI approved for 0.2 CEUs.

 Registration: Early payment is advised in order to secure participation and help reach the workshop minimum participation.
 Unfortunately, workshops may occasionally have to be cancelled or rescheduled if the confirmed participation in advance is very low.
 NCTA will not be responsible for any consequential losses to participants arising from this.